 Obtain a Free Case Review for Your U-Haul Truck Accident Case Today

-Rosenfeld Injury Lawyers is the most trusted truck accident law firm in Illinois, and we have a proven track record of securing the maximum compensation allowed by law for our clients.
+Rosenfeld Injury Lawyers LLC is the most trusted truck accident law firm in Illinois, and we have a proven track record of securing the maximum compensation allowed by law for our clients.
 If you have been injured in a U-Haul trucking accident, contact us today to learn more about your rights and to schedule a risk-free consultation so that we can get to work on your behalf immediately.
 Once we have reviewed the details of your case, we can let you know what steps to take to take your recovery back into your own hands by securing the compensation needed to pay for your medical bills, out of pocket expenses, lost wages and other financial losses.

 Our attorneys only receive payment upon successfully securing compensation on your behalf, and if we are unable to win your case or obtain an out of court settlement on your behalf, our services will be free of charge.